-During the agreement, the franchisee experienced difficulty in accurately processing invoices using software and hardware supplied by the franchisor.
+During the agreement, the franchisee found it difficult to accurately process invoices using the software and hardware supplied by the franchisor.
 Meetings with the franchisor failed to resolve these issues, leading to a breakdown in the franchising relationship.

-The franchisor subsequently issued a number of default notices to the franchisee, alleging that the franchisee had not complied with its invoicing and reporting requirements.
+The franchisor then issued default notices to the franchisee, alleging that the franchisee had not complied with invoicing and reporting requirements.
 However, the franchisor did not have a solid basis for alleged breaches as it was unclear whether the franchisee had failed to follow these requirements.
 The franchisor's default notices were motivated by its desire to eventually terminate the franchise agreement.